-- D. The All Patient Diagnosis Related Groups (AP-DRG) Grouper shall be used in the DRG payment system.
+D. The All Patient Diagnosis Related Groups (AP-DRG) Grouper shall be used in the DRG payment system.
 Until notification of a change is given, Version 14.0 of this grouper shall be used.
-DMAS shall notify hospitals when updating the system to later grouper versions. - E. The primary data sources used in the development of the DRG payment methodology were the department's hospital computerized claims history file and the cost report file.
+DMAS shall notify hospitals when updating the system to later grouper versions.

+E. The primary data sources used in the development of the DRG payment methodology were the department's hospital computerized claims history file and the cost report file.
 The claims history file captures available claims data from all enrolled, cost-reporting general acute care hospitals, including Type One hospitals.
 The cost report file captures audited cost and charge data from all enrolled general acute care hospitals, including Type One hospitals.
-The following table identifies key data elements that were used to develop the DRG payment methodology and that will be used when the system is recalibrated and rebased.
+The cost report file used to develop the DRG payment methodology and that will be used when the system is recalibrated and rebased.